 Momentum is calculated primarily by the force that an object has acquired by being in motion and the force that would be required to bring the object to a halt.
-Weight and center of gravity impact the amount of time and force that are required to stop a vehicle and the massive loads that trucks transport are the reason that they are more difficult to bring to a halt.
+Weight and center of gravity can impact the amount of time needed to stop a vehicle and the massive loads that trucks transport can make it more challenging to bring it to a halt.
 In fact, it takes a truck almost twice as much time and distance to come to a complete stop than it would take other vehicles on the road.
 Other factors that impact stopping distance include the following.

-- Distracted Driver— Drivers in general are becoming more distracted while on the road these days and truck drivers are no exception.
-Roughly one third of our mental capacity becomes dedicated to a cell phone or text conversation, which means we react that much slower to conditions on the road while talking or texting.
+- Distracted Driver— Motorists, in general, are more distracted on the road these days and truck drivers are no exception.
+Roughly one-third of our mental capacity becomes dedicated to a cell phone or text conversation, which means we react that much slower to conditions on the road while talking or texting.
 Truck drivers simply cannot afford to become distracted when every split second of reaction time matters.

-- Mechanical Failure or Defect— Commercial trucks log billions of miles each year and must be maintained properly and undergo routine safety inspections.
-Unfortunately, truck companies often cut corners in order to save money or the drivers themselves do not take the time to perform their own checks.
-Discovering that your brakes are not working properly or that your tires are over worn during an accident is too late when the incident could have been avoided altogether had routine inspections or maintenance been performed.
+- Mechanical Failure or Defect— Commercial truckers log billions of miles each year and must maintain the truck properly and undergo routine safety inspections.
+Unfortunately, truck companies often cut corners to save money.
+Drivers fail to take the time to perform their checks.
+Discovering that your brakes are not working correctly or that your tires are over worn during an accident is too late when the incident could have been avoided altogether had routine inspections or maintenance been performed.

-- Driver Fatigue— More and more, drivers and other commercial workers are being required to do more on less sleep and it is taking its toll on productivity and safety.
+- Driver Fatigue— More and more trucking companies are requiring their commercial workers to do more with less sleep.
+This business decision is taking its toll on productivity and safety.
 Studies have shown that a fatigued driver has the reaction time of an intoxicated driver and may even make the same poor decisions as one under the influence.